 Trauma healing at The Willow Place for Women involves the approach of Seeking Safety.
 This method of trauma–based therapy instead of utilizing narrative therapy utilizes the approach to safety.
 Understanding, picturing, and preparing for safety measures allows patients struggling with both trauma and addiction to feel safe during treatment.
 Also, it provides women with the skills to safely cope with their reactions to trauma.
 Trauma experiences can make individuals feel unsafe, and as a result of this unsafety, prolong the effects of trauma.
 The method of Seeking Safety includes 25 coping skills for increasing safety and ensuring ways to help cope with trauma and addiction concurrently.

 Trauma-Informed Approach to Trauma Therapy

-Along with the Seeking Safety techniques, the specialists at The Willow Place for Women also utilize a trauma-informed approach to trauma therapy.
+Along with the Seeking Safety techniques, the specialists at The Willow Place for Women also utilize a trauma-informed approach to trauma–based therapy.
 This focuses on the intrapersonal and impersonal traumatic experiences that a woman in addiction recovery may have encountered.
-This allows patients to examine the emotions they have as a result of trauma like shame, guilt, hopelessness, trust issues, and spirituality.
-Trauma-informed approaches can be offered in a number of different ways.
-At The Willow Place for Women, cognitive behavioral therapies, medication management, and holistic therapies are all used in the process of the trauma-informed approach to trauma therapy.
+This allows patients to examine the emotions they have as a result of trauma.
+They may have feelings of shame, guilt, or of hopelessness.
+Some may experience trust issues.
+But, our trauma–based therapy center offers trauma-informed approaches in a number of different ways.
+At The Willow Place for Women, cognitive behavioral therapies, medication management, and holistic therapies are all used in the process of the trauma-informed approach to trauma healing.